simensen/fig-leaf/transform-logical-paths.md

 **Logical Segment**: A string delimited by _logical separators_.

-**Fully Qualified Logical Path**: A _logical separator_ followed by zero or more _logical segments_ delimited by _logical separators_.
+**Fully Qualified Logical Path**: A _logical separator_ followed by one or more _logical segments_ delimited by _logical separators_.
 Given a _logical
-separator_ of "/", then `/`, `/Foo`, and `/Foo/Bar` are _fully
+separator_ of ":", then `:Foo`, `:Foo:Bar`, and `:Foo:Bar:Baz` are _fully
 qualified logical paths_.
+(The _fully qualified logical path_ will be transformed into a file path in the file system.)

 **Logical Path Prefix**: A _logical path prefix_ is any contiguous series of _logical separators_ and _logical segments_ at the beginning of a _fully qualified logical path_, terminating in a _logical separator_.
 For
-example, given a _logical separator_ of "/", then `/`, `/Foo/`, and `/Foo/Bar/`
+example, given a _logical separator_ of ":", then `:Foo:`, and `:Foo:Bar:`
 are _logical path prefixes_ for a _fully qualified logical path_ of
-`/Foo/Bar/Baz`.
+`:Foo:Bar:Baz`.
+(The _logical path prefix_ is associated with a _directory
+path prefix_ in the file system.)

 **Logical Path Suffix**: Given a _fully qualified logical path_ and a _logical path prefix_, the _logical path suffix_ is the remainder of the _fully qualified logical path_ after the _logical path prefix_.
-For example, given a _logical separator_ of "/", a _fully qualified logical path_ of
+For example, given a _logical separator_ of ":", a _fully qualified logical path_ of
-`/Foo/Bar/Baz/Qux`, and a _logical path prefix_ of `/Foo/Bar/`, then `Baz/Qux`
+`:Foo:Bar:Baz:Qux`, and a _logical path prefix_ of `:Foo:Bar:`, then `Baz:Qux`
 is the _logical path suffix_.

-**File System Path Prefix**: A leading path in the file system associated with a _logical path prefix_.
-The _file system path prefix_ MAY end with a directory separator, thereby referring to a directory; or, it MAY NOT end with a directory separator, thereby indicating a file or a partial directory name.
+**Directory Path Prefix**: A directory path in the file system associated with a _logical path prefix_.
+The _directory path prefix_ must terminate in a directory separator.

 2. Specification
 ----------------

-Given a fully qualified logical path, a logical path prefix, a logical separator, and a file system path prefix, implementations:
+Given a fully qualified logical path, a logical path prefix, a logical separator, and a directory path prefix, implementations MUST transform the fully qualified logical path into a file path that MAY exist in the file system.
+To do so, implementations:

 - MUST append a logical separator to the logical path prefix when one is not present,

+- MUST append a director separator to the directory path prefix when one is not present,

-- MUST replace the logical path prefix with the file system path prefix, and
+- MUST replace the logical path prefix in the fully qualified logical path with the directory path prefix, and

-- MUST replace logical path separators in the logical path suffix with directory separators.
+- MUST replace logical path separators in the logical path suffix with directory separators, and

-The result is a file system path that MAY exist.
+- MUST return the transformed string; if the transformation fails, the implementation MAY return false.

 3. Example Implementation